 There are an estimated 20,000 dogs in Bellingham and everyone that owns a pet needs to clean up after them.
 We recommend that the City install more dog waste stations and more trash cans especially in public areas near waterways.

 The sources of pollution impacting the health of Bellingham Bay and the water that feed into it are varied and multi-faceted, but the big picture is clear.
 As a community, we need greater attention and development to addressing water pollution.
 We urgently need stronger regulations and greater investments in stormwater filtration.
-This year marks the 50th anniversary of the Clean Water Act, and we’re joining fellow Waterkeeper Alliance member organizations around the country in calling for fuller implementation of the CWA by the federal government, along with stronger state and local water protections.
+We also need to push for extended producer responsibility policies that hold corporations accountable for the end-of-life impacts of their products, including the chemicals and materials that end up polluting our waters.

 You can help protect our waters